 DIGITAL ATTACK SURFACE ASSESSMENT (DASA)

-What is a DASA report?
+What is a Digital Attack Surface Assessment?

-About the Services
+About Attack Surface Management Services

 External threats assessed within the DASA report include:

 - Exposed user credentials which could be used to gain access to internal resources.